Raising the Bar of AI-generated Image Detection with CLIP

-In this work we explore in depth the potential of CLIP for image forensics, propose new decision strategies, and carry out an extensive experimental analysis in challenging real-world scenarios involving a large number of generative models.
+In this work, we explore in depth the potential of CLIP for image forensics and conduct an extensive experimental analysis in challenging real-world scenarios involving a large number of generative models.
 We find that CLIP-based methods show impressive generalization ability and very good robustness, resulting in large performance improvements compared to the state of the art.
-To obtain such results we avoid any intensive training on domain-specific data, which may introduce unwanted biases and undermine the descriptive power of CLIP features.
+To achieve such results, we avoid any intensive training on domain-specific data, which could introduce unwanted biases and undermine the descriptive power of CLIP features.
 Instead, we rely on a small number of paired real/fake images with the same textual description and use their CLIP features to model the decision space.
-Synthetic images come from a single generator but work well with all other tested data sources.
-The top performance is obtained with just 1000 to 10000 paired images.
-Moreover, only minor decays are observed when this number reduces to 100 or even 10 (see Fig. \ref{fig:teaser}).

-In summary, the key contributions of this work are as follows: \begin{itemize} \item We show that CLIP features achieve excellent generalization: by exploiting only a handful of examples, not even belonging to the generator under test, the performances are comparable to those of intensively trained solutions. \item We carry out a large set of experiments on diverse synthetic generators and in very challenging conditions and are able to achieve the best performance (on average).
-Our experiments make clear that the features extracted are at least partially orthogonal to those explored by previous methods mostly oriented to extract low-level features. \end{itemize}
+Synthetic images come from a single generator, but results are equally good across all different data sources.
+The top performance is achieved with just 1,000 to 10,000 paired images.
+Moreover, only minor performance decays are observed when this number reduces to 100 or even 10 (see Fig. \ref{fig:teaser}).
+In summary, the key contributions of this work are as follows: \begin{itemize} \item We show that CLIP features achieve excellent generalization: by exploiting only a handful of examples, not even belonging to the generator under test, the performances are comparable to those of intensively trained solutions. \item We carry out a large set of experiments on diverse synthetic generators and in very challenging conditions achieving the best performance on average.
+Our experiments make clear that the features extracted are partially orthogonal to the low-level features used by previous methods. \end{itemize}